csaye/devcomms-legacy/README.md

 Devcomms is formatted in a group/channel structure.
 Create a group, set up some channels, and invite your teammates.
 Choose from a variety of channel types and have all of your group information synchronized and updated automatically in one place.

+## Features

+**Groups and channels.** Create and edit groups, manage group members, and organize your team with channels.<br />
+**Feature-rich chat.** Send messages, files, and links through text channels.
+Customize your messages with markdown.<br />
+**Voice and video calls.** Use the audio and video channels to join voice and video calls of unlimited bandwidth or size.<br />
+**Sketching and notes.** Plan and express ideas to your team with real-time synchronized sketch and note channels.<br />
+**Goals and to-dos.** Keep your team on track with scheduled goals and prioritized to-dos in their respective channels.<br />

 ## Contributing

 Devcomms is open source and open to contributions.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />